Table of Contents

 This post has quick relief and lasting relief strategies for the trigger point that creates pain in the upper neck and top of the shoulder.
 This is a tough trigger point to treat and requires persistent self-care.
 Often, people choose professional help to make underlying structural changes, hone self-care strategies and stay focused.
 You can read more about how people describe the pain and what aggravates the condition in this other post.

 Activities To Avoid or Change:

 Pay attention to when this aggravates you the most.
 If it is when seated for long periods there are several things you can do.

-Even though this will offer nice relief, stay with those chest stretches to fix the long term problem.
+Even though this will offer nice relief, stay with those chest stretches to fix the long-term problem.

-Stretches and exercises for longer-lasting relief:
+Stretches and Exercises for Longer-Lasting Relief:

 This, and some bodywork, are usually the ticket for lasting relief.

-Extra Stiff and Painful?
+Is Your Neck Extra Stiff and Painful?

-When turning your head is very limited by pain, more than one of the muscles that creates a “stiff neck” is involved.
+Sometimes, turning your head is strongly limited by pain.
+This indicates that more than one of the muscles that creates a “stiff neck” is involved.
 Check out these posts on a stiff neck.

 This pain pattern can be a tougher one to resolve on your own when the trigger point has become chronic.
 Your bodyworker can help you with more complete releases, postural corrections, and guidance on home exercises.